 There are lots to see in North Iceland and it's a shame that more travelers don't dedicate a little bit of extra time here.
 Those who do are rewarded with otherworldly landscapes and some of the more memorable features of Iceland's natural beauty.
 Let's talk about the Diamond Circle route and some of the cities and towns in the North.
 Large as SUVs.

 While the East may not have as many well-known sightseeing attractions as the other parts of the country, it's still worth a visit.
 It’s got the beautiful East Fjords and those quaint little seaside villages that Iceland is so well known for.
 You won't find any big, impressive waterfalls in East Iceland, but this is a great place to pass through on your way to the treasures of the North.

 Ring Road attractions in North Iceland

 There's lots to see in North Iceland and it's a shame that more travelers don't dedicate a little bit of extra time here.
 Those who do are rewarded with otherworldly landscapes and some of the more memorable features of Iceland's natural beauty.
-Let's talk about the Diamond Circle route and some of the cities and towns in the North.
+Northern Iceland has some of the most beautiful landscapes along the Ring Road. t's talk about the Diamond Circle route and some of the cities and towns in the North.